Research

-We began by testing RIT Libraries' original book cart to determine design objectives.
+We tested the Library's existing book cart to determine our design objectives.

 My First Sketch of what would become the final design.